 If you’re operating in the U.S., many compliance teams choose to have a Bank Secrecy Act (BSA) Officer to ensure that the institution is fully compliant with any laws related to the Bank Secrecy Act.
 The role of a BSA differs slightly from an AML Officer.
 If you’re in the U.S. check out our deep dive on the role of a BSA Officer.

 Compliance officers' salaries are based on their level of professional experience; the more experience, the higher the compensation.
-High standards of ethics, exceptional communications skills, and managerial skills are essential for the position.
+Requirements of high standards of ethics, exceptional communications skills, and managerial skills are essential for the position.
 Because of this, businesses rarely use Compliance Officers in entry-level positions.

-There are three types of seniority levels, each of which has a range of compensation packages:
+There are three job types of seniority levels, each of which has a range of compensation packages:

 Source: Glassdoor.com; based on average base pay salaries using their Salaries tool, using San Francisco as the location.